michaelcale/books/books/go/0270-parsing-command-line-arguments/010-raw-cmd-args-access.md

 ---
-Title: Raw access to comman line arguments
+Title: Raw access to command line arguments
 Id: 14047
 ---
 To parse command-line arguments, you can use package [`flag`](https://golang.org/pkg/flag/) in stndard library, use a library like [cobra](a-14046).